gambaman/ArcadeJoystickX4PlusSimonGame/README.md

   * The system will generate sequences of lights and sounds.
 Reproduce those sequences by pressing the buttons till the white button flashes.
 That will indicate you have won the game and got one or more credits.
 The white button will keep shining as long as you have credits.

-Alternatively, if an insert coin button is pressed when there are no available credits then a Simon game will start in the easiest level.
+Alternatively, if an insert coin button is pressed when there are no available credits then a Simon says game will start in the easiest level.

 #  Acknowledgments